JoaoAmadeu/CSharp-Style-Guide/README.md

 ✔️ **Always** match the source file’s name with the `MonoBehaviour` declared inside of it.
 ✔️ **Always** declare only one structure per file.
 ❌ **Never** declare an `enum`, `struct` or `class` inside another class, unless not public.
-  •  favor declaring `class` instead of `struct`.
+  •  Favor declaring `class` instead of `struct`.
 ✔️ **Always** declare fields at the top of the class.
-  •  avoid using public fields.
+  •  Avoid using public fields.

 ## 3. Comment

 ✔️ **Always** use `///` to produce comments in classes and its members.
 It should automatically create a `<summary>` tag or `<parameter>` and `<return>`, if necessary.
-  •  favor using the `[ToolTip]` attribute, as it will create both editor and XML comment.
+  •  Favor using the `[ToolTip]` attribute, as it will create both editor and XML comment.

 ```csharp
 /// <summary>